theweisa/theweisa/README.md

 - 👋 Hi, I’m Andrew Wei, or @theweisa
 - 👀 I’m interested in Computer Science and Game design.
 I've always been interested in the design process for video games and the decision making that goes behind it.
-- 🌱 I’m currently learning Computer Game Design in UC Santa Cruz, and have already worked on a good amount of games both myself and with groups.
+- 🌱 I have a Masters in Game Design at UC Santa Cruz and have worked on several polished projects.
-- 💞️ I’m looking to collaborate on any project involving games; the genre is not particularly important to me because I enjoy the process for any type of game.
+- 💞️ I’m looking for a job
-- 📫 How to reach me: Discord: Weisa#9345, Twitter: @Theweisa
+- 📫 How to reach me: Discord: Weisa#9345, Email: weiandrew2012@gmail.com